Laim0n/TYAN/README.md

 # TYAN
 TYAN is a preprocessor for JSON that improves the existing architecture for your happiness and is written in Python.
+The code is stored in the format **.tyan**.

 ### Syntax
 ***TYAN code:***